Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Many new configuration options were added.
 See the :doc:`api/htmlframe` for a complete list.

     * The ``tkinterweb-full-page`` attribute can now be added to elements to make them the same height as the viewport.
-This can be used for vertical alignment of page content.
-See the TkinterWeb Demo class in `__init__.py <https://github.com/Andereoo/TkinterWeb/blob/main/tkinterweb/__init__.py>`_ for example usage.
+Use this to align content vertically.
+This has no effect when shrink is enabled.

     Version 4.1: